Spitting Image: Politicians

 Thatcher's Cabinet were often depicted as bickering schoolchildren, with Thatcher acting as teacher.
 In one skit she treats her Cabinet to a meal at a restaurant.
 The waitress asks: "Would you like to order, sir?"
 Thatcher responds: "Yes.
 I will have the steak" Waitress: "And what about the Vegetables?"
 Thatcher: "Oh, they'll [The Cabinet] have the same as me".

 Thatcher's successor John Major was portrayed as a dull, boring grey character who enjoyed a meal of peas with his wife Norma and was constantly mocked by Humphrey, the Downing Street cat.
 Before Thatcher's resignation, Major had been portrayed as wearing a leopard print suit and swinging in on a trapeze, referencing his background as the son of a circus acrobat (which he would frequently remind everyone about).
-Upon his appointment to Prime Minister, Major was initially portrayed as robot with a spinning antenna on his head (it was explained in a sketch that Thatcher used it to control Major, standing behind Thatcher in the crowd of sycophantic cabinet members, eager to repeat whatever the Thatcher puppet screeched).
+Upon his appointment to Prime Minister, Major was initially portrayed as a robot with a spinning antenna on his head (it was explained in a sketch that Thatcher used it to control Major, standing behind Thatcher in the crowd of sycophantic cabinet members, eager to repeat whatever the Thatcher puppet screeched).

 The Opposition (Labour Party) politicians included: